Digital audio explained with stacks of paper

 Samples and bit depth

 A good start is sample.
-A sample is an atomic slice of the audio file.
-Like a single sheet of paper from a stack.
+A sample is an atomic slice of the audio file, a data point of the sound wave.

 With the single sample, bit depth comes in.
 This is how much information is contained on the sheet.
 So the white paper on the left will contain more information than the small yellow one.
 The white one represents a high bit depth and the yellow one a lower bit depth.

 For music, the bit depths you will come across are 16 bit and 24 bit.
 For voice, like on phone systems, you will see 8 bits.
 While the sample rate is concerned with capturing frequency accurately, bit depth is related to dynamic range.

 Dynamic range is the distance between the quietest and loudest sounds in a piece of music, and the quality of the resolution within this range.

 For many years, 16 bit was the standard, the depth used on CD's.
 While 16 bit is still very common, 24 bit is now becoming more widely used for Hi-Res (HD) audio.
 Consumers can now purchase music in lossless formats that support higher sample rates and bit depths.

 The below illustration shows this concept in detail:

 In order to produce sound, we now need to add time to the equation.
 The faster you move through the stack the more fidelity you get.